2tablespoonsparsleychopped; or 1 teaspoon of dried parsley

 Instructions

 Heat the butter in a large skillet over medium-high heat.
-Season the shrimp with half the kosher salt and black pepper.
+Season the shrimp with half the salt and black pepper (a pinch of each).
 Add the shrimp to the skillet and cook them until just cooked through and no longer translucent, about 4 minutes.
 Transfer the shrimp to a plate, cover with foil, and set aside.

 Add the garlic to the skillet.
 Sauté until fragrant, about 30 seconds.

 Reduce the heat to medium-low.
-Add the cream, cayenne pepper, and the remaining kosher salt and black pepper.
+Add the cream, cayenne pepper, and the remaining kosher salt and black pepper (a pinch of each).
 Bring to a gentle simmer, stirring.
 This should take about 1 minute.

 Add the shrimp back to the skillet.
 Gently stir to combine them with the sauce and reheat, about 1 more minute.